francorinque/francorinque/README.md

 ## About me

-- 🌱 I’m currently learning Angular,Tailwindcss,Nextjs
+- I’m currently learning Angular,Tailwindcss,Nextjs.

-- ⚡ Fun fact: I use tabs over spaces
+- In my free time I like to train.

-- 📫 How to reach me francoagustinrinquecorreo@gmail.com
+- I like to be in constant learning

 <br/>